-In addition to having a book title and subtitle that helps direct potential readers to your book you need to choose the seven keywords Amazon allows carefully.
+In addition to having a book title and subtitle that helps direct potential readers to your book, you need to choose the seven keywords Amazon allows carefully.
 When you publish your book on kdp.amazon, you are allowed seven keywords (really phrases) to help customers searching for your book.
-Make sure the title of your book is one of the key word phrases.
-If you book is a biography of a famous person, then list “biography” as one of your keywords.
+Make sure the title of your book is one of the keyword phrases.
+If your book is a biography of a famous person, then list “biography” as one of your keywords.
 In fictional books, it is helpful to list what genre your book falls under in the keyword section.
-For example, if you book is a romance in the “Clean & Wholesome” genre, make sure “romance” and “clean & Wholesome” are two of your keywords.
+For example, if your book is a romance in the “Clean & Wholesome” genre, make sure “romance” and “Clean & Wholesome” are two of your keywords.
 Choosing keywords is more of an art than a science.
 Choosing the best seven keywords/phrases helps the Amazon search engine direct interested customers to your book.

 2. Research Categories and Book Description

 Even though you may think your book only fits into one or two categories, you may be surprised at the vast number of categories and sub-categories on the Amazon books sections.
 Try to find at least five or six different potential categories where you can add your book, and attempt to find at least one where you can get a bestseller stat.
 Authors often limit their books to the major categories, but it is really hard to get a bestseller placement in one of those sections.
 Amazon allows you to list your Kindle book in two categories.